4strid/bashrc/README.md

-# cutejs/bashrc
+# 4strid/bashrc

-## king of dotfiles
+## queen of dotfiles

 ### Installation

 There are 2 installers available in the `bin` directory: `link.sh` and `install.sh`

-Link creates a symlink from wherever you cloned this repo to `~lib/bashrc`.
+Link creates a symlink from wherever you cloned this repo to `~/lib/bashrc`.
 This is the method I use so I can keep my computers in sync with git.
 Since they're links, you can't move the files without relinking.

-Install copies these files into lib/bashrc.
-You can safely delete this repo after that.
-Just clone it again and run install again to get fresh baked bashrc at your leisure.
+Install copies these files into `~/lib/bashrc`.
+You can safely delete this repo, but you'll have to clone and run install again to get fresh baked bashrc.

 ### Honestly?

-You might be better served just copying the bits you like into your own .bashrc
+You might be better served just copying the bits you like into your own .bashrc Especially interesting are the `cd+` and `tryhard` functions!
+You may find them quite useful, if nothing else.

+I've annotated everything with dependencies so copy/install those too or stuff will break.

-Mostly I want this in the cloud to keep my environment the same between computers.
+(Mostly I want this in "the cloud" to keep my environment the same between computers.)

-With love,

-Astrid.
+*With love,*

+- Astrid

+#### See also
+[4strid/pc](https://github.com/4strid/pc) for even more ridiculousness